Constraints on Axion-like Particles from the Observation of GRB 221009A by LHAASO: method

 \section{method}

-In this section, we describe the fitting to the GRB spectra and the statistical method for setting constraints on the ALP parameters.
-The LHAASO data of GRB 221009A are divided into two time intervals based on the light curve observed by KM2A.
-The first interval spans from $T_0$+230 s to $T_0$+300 s; the second interval covers $T_0$+300 s to $T_0$+900 s, where $T_0$ represents 13:16:59.99 UT of the October 9th, 2022.
-In each interval, the spectrum incorporating the observations from both KM2A and WCDA has been provided in \cite{Cao:2023til}.
+In this section, we outline the approach used to fit the GRB spectra and the statistical method employed to establish constraints on the ALP parameters.
+GRB 221009A was initially detected by Fermi-GBM at 13:16:59.99 UT of the October 9th, 2022, denoted as $T_0$.
+The data from the LHAASO observation of GRB 221009A are divided into two time intervals based on the light curve observed by KM2A.
+The first interval spans from $T_0$+230 s to $T_0$+300 s; the second interval covers $T_0$+300 s to $T_0$+900 s.
+Detailed spectra, encompassing observations from both KM2A and WCDA, for each interval are provided in \cite{Cao:2023til}.